nadrino/kotor-walkthrough/kotor/walkthrough/04_Tatooine/048_Tatooine.md

-# Tatooine - The Finishing Touches
+# Tatooine - The last trip

 [< Previous Page](047_Tatooine.md)
 | [Back to the Index](../index.md)